BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 1. List of Data Sets.
 2. File entry panel.
+3. Network name.
-3. Node filtering parameters.
+4. Node filtering parameters.
-4. Edge filtering parameters.
+5. Edge filtering parameters.
-5. Action buttons.
+6. Action buttons.

 Each of these panels will be explained in more detail below.